 Each morning the children will be told the meal choices available for that day and make a choice as to what they want to eat.
-They will be given a coloured wrist-band which corresponds to the choice they have made.
 At around 12 o’clock, the children are taken to where they will eat their lunch by either the class teacher or teaching assistant.
 In Reception, the teacher or teaching assistant will often stay with the children to help them make.
 Children will line up to choose their pudding.
 They can then choose some food from the salad bar in addition to their main meal.
 After the children have finished their meal they sit on benches at the side of the hall and are then escorted in groups to the KS1 playground by a lunchtime supervisor.

 How is this different during the phase-in period for Reception children?

 During transition mornings the class lunchtime supervisors introduce themselves to the children so that they become familiar with them.
 On their first full day, the children will have their hot/cold dinner as they would do normally.
-Mrs Getlevog (our lead lunchtime supervisor) and the class lunchtime supervisors will go down prior to the lunchtime and go through the routine with the children.
+The class lunchtime supervisors will go down prior to the lunchtime and go through the routine with the children.
 We try to ensure that we have extra lunchtime staff on these days to support our younger children during this transition phase.

 Where do they eat their hot lunches and sandwiches?

 Children in Reception and Year 1 eat their school lunches in the Lower School Hall.
 Children Year 2 eat their lunch in the Upper School Hall.

 What are the arrangements for lunchtime supervision?